29 Online Dating Tips For Successfully Finding A Relationship

 - Are you seeing other people right now?

-This can certainly be scary, but it'll save you from sinking time into something that you see as a potential relationship when the other person is not on the same page.
+This can certainly be scary, but it'll save you from sinking time into something that you see as a potential relationship when the other person is not on the same page (or vice versa).
 In general, dating tends to be more successful when people are willing to be vulnerable, says sexologist and sex coach Gigi Engle.

 "You can't have real relationships and meaningful connections without vulnerability," she writes.
 "At the end of the day, it's about allowing yourself to take an emotional leap of faith and risk getting hurt in the name of finding real love."